Federal Work-Study 2020 – 2021 Academic Year

 - The coordinator will email FWS students at their Cooper Union email address with the position information once the student has been matched with employment.

 - Students must complete and submit all paperwork to the Payroll Department.

 Students will receive a new badge ID, password, and PIN once paperwork is submitted to the Payroll department.
-Students must clock in and clock out using the new student portal system.
+Students must clock in and clock out using the Student Self-Service portal.

 - Students and supervisors are responsible for an accurate recording of hours.